bibigon812/bibigon812-quagga/README.md

 ## Overview

-This module provides controls network interfaces and network protocols without restarting.
+This module provides controls network protocols without restarting.
 The first release will support only CentOS/RedHat 7.0.

 ## Features
 ### Route maps